Full Guide to Meditation

 Meanwhile, sleep meditation benefits from an empty stomach because you're not supposed to be busy digesting food when you're about to go to sleep.
 Active digestion reduces the quality of your sleep and can cause indigestion in the morning.
 Giving yourself space between a meal and your practice helps to approach sleep with a clear mind.

-Crystals are an important part of meditating for many people, and a good meditation pillow typically includes pockets to store your favorite crystals.
+Crystals are an important part of meditating for many people, and a good meditation pillow-cushion typically includes pockets to store your favorite crystals.

 Why are crystals important for transcendental meditation and other practices?
 The energy and vibrations of molecules inside crystals are sometimes considered to resonate with our own vibrations.
 Especially if you're practicing unguided or guided meditation as a part of manifesting, you'll be familiar with the importance of positive vibrations.
 We can sense the vibrations from crystals and raise our own vibration accordingly.
 Crystals can act as a sort of amplifier or conduit between ourselves and the universe in this way.